mapbox/vtcomposite/README.md

 - **Overzoom tiles.** For displaying data at a higher zoom level than that the tile's original zoom level.
 - **Clip tiles.** Clips the extraneous buffer of a tile that’s been overzoomed to match a tile's extent or to retain data beyond the extent.
 - **Drop layers.** Remove any layers from a tile.
-- **Internationalize.** Modify internationalization-related features and properties such as language and worldview properties.
+- **Localize.** Modify localization-related features and properties such as language and worldview properties.

 You can learn more about compositing in [TUTORIAL.md](/TUTORIAL.md).
 This module is a [Node.js Addon](https://nodejs.org/api/addons.html) and will install prebuilt binaries for your version of Node.js and computer architecture.
 Uncommon setups will build from source when installed via NPM.